armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 ### Verify the Agent deployment

 Go to the [Agents page in the Configuration UI](https://console.cloud.armory.io/configuration/agents) and verify the connection.
-If you do not see your cluster, verify that you are in the correct Armory CD-as-a-Service environment.
+If you do not see your cluster, verify that you are in the correct CD-as-a-Service tenant.

 > Note that you may see a "No Data message" when first loading the Agent page.

-{{< figure src="/images/cdaas/ui-rna-status.jpg" alt="The Connected Remote Network Agents page shows connected agents and the following information: Agent Identifier, Agent Version, Connection Time when the connection was established, Last Heartbeat time, Client ID, and IP Address." >}}
+{{< figure src="/images/cdaas/ui-rna-status.jpg" alt="The Connected Remote Network Agents page shows connected Agents and the following information: Agent Identifier, Agent Version, Connection Time when the connection was established, Last Heartbeat time, Client ID, and IP Address." >}}